crueter/passmanpp/README.md

 2.0.0rc1 is currently out.
 It's completely stable and tested and working, containing nearly all of the major changes in 2.0, but does not include a full-featured GUI and is still a combined CLI/GUI app.

 # passman++
-An extremely simple and minimal yet just as secure and powerful command-line and GUI password manager.
-Super lightweight and easy to use.
+An extremely simple, minimal, and easy-to-use yet just as secure and powerful command-line and GUI password manager.

 # Building
-After downloading the source zip or tar.gz and extracting (DO NOT GIT CLONE, THIS MAY BE UNSTABLE), make sure you have [Botan](https://github.com/randombit/botan/), [libsodium](https://github.com/jedisct1/libsodium), and [Qt](https://qt.io) installed, and then:
+After downloading the source zip or tar.gz from the [releases](https://github.com/binex-dsk/passmanpp/releases) page, and extracting it (or directly cloning for bleeding-edge builds), make sure you have [Botan](https://github.com/randombit/botan/), [libsodium](https://github.com/jedisct1/libsodium), and [Qt](https://qt.io) installed, and then:
 ```bash
 $ cd src
 $ qmake passman.pro